 Seeing and sharing archaeology

 ‘Byzantine Rome’ was first and foremost a course in archaeology.
 As such, some hands-on experience with tangible medieval material culture was a great asset.
-The newly-installed material studies laboratory in the KNIR was a great advantage.
+The newly-installed material culture lab in the KNIR was a great advantage.
 In small groups and with the help of the lecturers, the students could touch, document and interpret potsherds.
-These ceramic finds were recently collected during the fieldwork project in Molise led by Dr. Stek.
+These ceramic finds were recently collected during the field work project in Molise led by Dr. Stek.
 This practical experience with pottery, for some of the students their very first time, helped to familiarise them with actually handling artefacts and to get a deeper understanding of the archaeological record.
 Appreciating its complexity regarding study opportunities and limitations proved complementary to the lectures and discussions often based on similar archaeological data and research.

 Less monologue, more dialogue